pragnyanramtha/lecture/Rat's Cage.md

 Now, this gets us to the second point, which is to stop living like a rat in someone's cage.

 For a very long time in my life,
-I used to used what other people think of me very seriously.
+I used worry about what other people think of me very seriously.
-Every single time wanted to try new stuff, I used to think about what will my relatives think of me, friends, parents, what will they even think of me.
+Every single time i wanted to try new stuff, I used to think about what will my relatives think of me, what will my friends, what will my parents think of me ?

-So, you're not a slave of someone's image of you.
-You're a free bird just as they are and you can do whatever the i you want if it aligns with your goals.
+You don't need to be the guy who they think you are .

+You can change your character based on the goals you have. you don't need to give a shit about what others will think of you.

 So sometimes feel free to break the image that people have about you just because you can.

-Do i look like i give a shit about my appearance?

-Do you really think I care about what everyone thinks about me ?

 [[hard work]]